The Flask Mega-Tutorial Part VIII: Followers

 Unit Testing the User Model

-While I don't consider the followers implementation I have built a "complex" feature, I think it is also not trivial.
+While I don't consider the followers implementation I have built a "complex" feature, I think it is not trivial.
 My concern when I write non-trivial code, is to ensure that this code will continue to work in the future, as I make modifications on different parts of the application.
 The best way to ensure that code you have already written continues to work in the future is to create a suite of automated tests that you can re-run each time changes are made.

 Python includes a very useful unittest package that makes it easy to write and execute unit tests.
 Let's write some unit tests for the existing methods in the User class in a tests.py module: